hungdinh82/Parking-lot/README.md

-Simulate how to manage a parking lot (parking image, search parking location, find vehicle information).
+Use a stack to simulate how to manage a parking lot (parking image, search parking location, find vehicle information).